Skip to main content

 Research

-The Lived Experiences Through Storytelling: Race at Miami University project supports interdisciplinary research and teaching on a wide range of topics related to race in higher education.
-The archival documents, oral histories, biographical essays, documentaries, and other forms of storytelling invite students and researchers to reflect on the history of race at Miami University through the experiences of the faculty, staff, and alumni who have shared their stories.
+The Lived Experiences Through Storytelling at Miami University project supports interdisciplinary research and teaching on a wide range of topics related to race in higher education.
+The archival documents, oral histories, biographical essays, documentaries, and other forms of storytelling invite students and researchers to reflect on the history of Miami University through the experiences of the faculty, staff, and alumni who have shared their stories.

 If you are interested in incorporating Lived Experiences into your classroom or contributing new stories and content for the website, please contact livedexperiences@miamioh.edu.